“

 medicine to treat Endometriosis, Fibrocystic breast disease,

-Epilepsy and even Oral Contraceptives, can also cause hirsutism.
+Epilepsy and even Oral contraceptives, can also cause hirsutism.

 Among these disorders outburst of Poly Cystic